Talesofwing/Practices/10.Programming/002.DesignPatterns/README.md

 #### The difference between [Template Method](docs/TemplateMethod.md) and [Factory Method](docs/Factory.md)

 The `Factory Method Pattern` can be described as a specialized form of the `Template Method Pattern`, specifically designed for object creation.

+#### The difference between [Adapter Pattern](docs/Adapter.md) and [Decorator Pattern](docs/Decorator.md)

+Both patterns can add new functionality to a class through inheritance, but their design philosophies and use cases are fundamentally different.

+- Adapter Pattern

+	Unifies different or incompatible interfaces by converting them into the format expected by the system.

+- Decorator Pattern

+	Does not convert interfaces; it simply extends the existing interface by adding new behaviors.

 ### References
 - [REFACTORING GURU](https://refactoring.guru/)